RELIEF + RENEWAL FOR JAMAICA

 On October 28th 2025, Hurricane Melissa roared across Jamaica with unimaginable wind speeds of 185mph.
 At the end of hurricane season, when the seas should have been cool, the unnaturally warm Caribbean Sea powered Melissa into a 200-mile wide Category 5 hurricane - one of the strongest Atlantic hurricanes on record since recording started over 100 years ago.
 It battered our 146 mile-wide island with devastating flooding, landslides, flattening buildings and damaging infrastructure in over 70% of the country.
 The amount of work it will take to return Jamaica to the paradise many of you remember and cherish will take every kind of assistance we can get.

 NB.
-All photos are screenshots from each fundraisers pages or sites.
+All photos are screenshots from each fundraiser page or site.
 Instagram feeds are also provided for most up-to-date reports on the ground.
+Background image here by me from White House, Westmoreland Parish, Jamaica.

 Dear friends, family, colleagues, humans,

 Thanks to everyone who has reached out to me looking for ways to help.
 It is truly humbling and is a reminder that humanity can still win in this world.
-As it can be confusing to navigate and validate the number of donation appeals, I have spent some time researching and personally verifying every source I’ve shared below, with direct phone calls and messages in my Jamaican communities with people I know personally.
-I’ve provided source information below for government, non-government, 501c3s, and specific individuals all on the ground for you to choose the best way for you to donate.
+As it can be confusing to navigate and validate the number of donation appeals, I have spent some time researching and personally verifying every source shared below, with in-person volunteering on the ground, direct calls, and messages in my Jamaican communities with people I know personally.
+I’ve provided source information non-government, 501c3s, and specific individuals for you to choose the best way for you to donate.
 This felt like the most efficient, soft, and least overwhelming way to provide you with options for giving.

 With the state of the world, everywhere, I know empathy + donation-fatigue is really intense right now.
 I feel it.

-In Jamaica we have a couple of sayings “every mickle, mek a muckle” - and - “one-one cocoa fill basket”.
+In Jamaica we have a couple of sayings “every mikkle, mek a mukkle” - and - “one-one cocoa fill basket”.
 We embrace the idea that no offering is too small, and we are grateful for whatever is manageable to give because it truly all helps.

-Jamaica is my homeland, a small rock with a big heart and even bigger spirit, known the world over for the joy she gives, and I love her so.
-I know we will build back again.
+Jamaica is my homeland, a small rock with a big heart and even bigger spirit, known the world over for her beauty, culture, music, and joy she gives, and I love her so.
+It will take a long time but I know we will build back again.
+I recently returned home to the rock and will share my witnessing soon.

 Thank you from every corner of my heart,